906675869/gdrive_uploader/README.md

 ####3) Usage:
 ```
-python gdrive_upload.py [directory or file to upload]
+python gdrive_upload.py [directory or file path to be uploaded]
 ```